What is 'Bielsa burnout'? Leeds United coach's tactical weakness explained | Goal.com

 "My football in defence is very simple: 'we run all the time'," Bielsa is quoted as saying in Inverting the Pyramid .

-In training, players are extensively drilled, which is understood to be extremely demanding too, with the decidely ominous term 'murderball' being used to descibe a particular exercise.
+In training, players are extensively drilled, which is understood to be extremely demanding too, with the decidedly ominous term 'murderball' being used to describe a particular exercise.

 “It’s basically playing 11 v 11 with no stops,” Leeds midfielder Mateusz Klich told Leeds Live of the infamous 'murderball' drill.